Pray the Sorrowful Mysteries with Mary

 Why Lord, do we continue to pierce your body, even today!

 Jesus was given a heavy cross to carry, knowing it would be the instrument of His death.
 The long and physically arduous journey to Calvary was made even more difficult when He met His caring Mother Mary and the women of Jerusalem, how they must have cried!

-Jesus, help me to be more like Simon, who assisted you to carry your cross or Veronica, who wiped your bloodied face.
+Jesus, help me to be more like Simon, who assisted you to carry your cross or Veronica, who wiped your torn and bloodied face.

 5. The Crucifixion and Death of Our Lord

 Jesus’ clothing was removed, He was forced to lie on His back and nailed, hands and feet, to the timber.
 His Mother Mary and other close friends could only watch and pray from a distance.

 After three hours His final agony here on earth ended.
 Jesus cried aloud, “Father, into your hands I commit my spirit.”
 (Luke 23:46)